phyllis-jia/array-practice/README.md

 # array practice

-There is code for 9 questions
+There are codes for several questions